webignition/bas-spec/docs/tutorial-import-test.rst

 Importing Tests Into Your Suite
 ===============================

-In the previous :doc:`tutorial on test suites </tutorial-test-suite>` we opened https://www.google.com/ and then we performed a search.
+In the previous :doc:`tutorial on tests </tutorial-test>` we opened https://www.google.com/ and then we performed a search.

 The Google search form is shown on the homepage which is why we first visit the homepage before performing a search.